YEG: A Living History

 A live, interactive installation on the history of Edmonton’s race relations

-Drama students from Jasper High School present a live, interactive installation that explores Edmonton’s race relations both past and present.
+Drama students from Jasper High School presented a live, interactive installation that explored Edmonton’s race relations, both past and present.

 On May 8th, 2018, we heard from students who had spent the past months experiencing a series of workshops that utilized drama to explore a historical timeline of race relations in Edmonton.
 The workshops included lessons and discussions on various topics such as:

 - Race and racism